 - The potential for the piece and the way it is programmed for the audience to appreciate – exploring new horizons, expanding the available repertoire and offering associated learning and participation work

-- The approach to the programming and promoting of the work within the orchestra’s planned artistic season and also beyond the main publicity, recordings, broadcasts and other avenues, relevance to the orchestra’s ethos and artistic/business strategy
+- The approach to the programming and promoting of the work within the orchestra’s planned artistic season and also beyond the main publicity, recordings, broadcasts and other avenues

-- How the project is distinctive, what is the significance of the work and/or composer?
+- What is the significance of the music?

 - A strong PR/marketing plan and if applicable, associated learning and participation work

 - This fund will be reviewed annually to ensure it is fit for purpose.
-If you are successfully funded at any point during any two year period, you cannot apply for the fund again within two years
+If you are successfully funded two years in a row, you need to leave a year’s gap before applying again.

 - Applications must be made by the orchestra and all grants awarded via this fund will be paid direct to the orchestral organisation.